pmean/build-website/text/05/HarmonicMean.md

 strategy, they ask, will lead to the biggest improvement in average gasoline consumption?

-The answer may surprise you, though I won\'t give a detailed answer here.
+The answer may surprise you, though I won't give a detailed answer here.
 The basic concept, though, is that you need to average the gallons per mile rather than the miles per gallon.